JeffPinegar/VBA-challenge/README.md

 *   Multiple_year_stock_data.xlsx -- 15 minutes

 ### output Images
-1. 2018 Results.jpg -- result for 2018
+*  Greatest Changes per Year.jpg
-2. 2019 Results.jpg -- result for 2019
+*  2018 Results.jpg -- result for 2018
-3. 2020 Results.jpg -- result for 2020
+*  2019 Results.jpg -- result for 2019
-4. Greatest Changes per Year.jpg
+*  2020 Results.jpg -- result for 2020

 ____________________________________________
-### Macros contained in the project
+# Macros contained in the project
-Main_Code.vbs
+### Main_Code.vbs
 * This is where the project starts, run main_code()
 * calls to outputsheet()
 * calls TickerTotal() once for each sheet
 * after all the sheets have been processed calls GrtSummary() to identify the tickers with the greats % gain, % loss, and volume
 * Calls OutputHeadings() to format the output sheet

-TickerTotal.vbs
+### TickerTotal.vbs
 * Once a new ticker is identified, calculate the yearly change, %change, and total volume
 * When a ticker is totaled call writeTicker() to record results in the output table

-WriteTickerOutput.vbs
+### WriteTickerOutput.vbs
 * Once a Ticker is totaled (TickerTotal.vbs) This macro writes the results in the output table.

-Outputsheet.vbs
+### Outputsheet.vbs
 * This file prepares a worksheet for recording the results.